corp-gp/enum_machine/README.md

       'activated'            => %w[created cancelled],
     )

-    # Will be executed in `after_validation` callback
+    # Will be executed in `before_save` callback
-    # Errors added here will prevent record to be saved and `after_transition` blocks to be executed
     before_transition 'created' => 'approved' do |product|
-      product.errors.add(:state, :invalid, message: 'invalid transition') if product.color.red? end
+      product.color = 'green' if product.color.red?
+    end

     # Will be executed in `after_save` callback